-Notes:
+OC ha thi

-• The default behavior is one cycle.
-When a chain

-ends, it is updated in the Calling List and OCS stops processing that chain unless you have configured the system to repeat the cycle through the chain again.
-The Interval and Increment properties are not applicable to the Next-in-Chain at Specified Date treatment.
-For the Next-in-Chain After treatment, the

-• For the Next-in-Chain After treatment, the Interval property specifies both the amount of time to wait before dialing the next record, and also, the time to wait before beginning the cycle again.
-The Increment property applies to the time interval before beginning the cycle again, but not to the time interval between records.
+- The default behavior is one cycle.
+When a chain ends, it is updated in the Calling List and OCS stops processing that chain unless you have configured the system to repeat the cycle through the chain again. - The Interval and Increment properties are not applicable to the Next-in-Chain at Specified Date treatment. - For the Next-in-Chain After treatment, the Interval property specifies both the amount of time to wait before dialing the next record, and also, the time to wait before beginning the cycle again.
+The Increment property applies to the time interval before beginning the cycle again, but not to the time interval between records. - When subsequent call results are different, OCS applies the number of cycle attempts from a previous treatment to a current treatment only if both treatments are either Next-in-Chain, Next-in-Chain After, or Next-in-Chain at Specified Date.
+Otherwise, OCS sets this number to the first cycle attempt.